Clarity

 Why isn't my favicon showing up?

-Does a favicon affect SEO?
+Does a favicon affect SEO rankings?

 Can I use a PNG instead of ICO for my favicon?

 Yes.
 Modern browsers all support PNG favicons.
 Use <link rel="icon" type="image/png" sizes="32x32" href="/favicon-32x32.png">.
 Keep the .ico file in your root for legacy browser support (no <link> tag needed — browsers check for favicon.ico automatically).
+For the broadest compatibility, provide both formats.

 Summary